jensneuse/diffview/README.md

 # diffview

 I did a lot of testing recently where I had to compare complex structs and or strings.
 I really like the GoLand diff viewer.
-I really hated to copy stuff from the console to two files in order to use the GoLand diff view.
+I absolutely hated to copy stuff from the console to two files in order to use the GoLand diff view.
 So here is diffview.

 ## usage